What is CRO? How Does It Help Grow Your Online Revenue?

 Getting users onto your site is only half the battle, and that’s where CRO (conversion rate optimization) comes in.

-More specifically, CRO is the practice of optimizing your website or landing page experience based on visitor behavior.
+More specifically, CRO is the practice of optimizing your website or landing page experience based on website visitor behavior.
 This, in turn, helps improve conversions on those specific pages.
+CRO marketing and CRO strategy has become a big part of how businesses increase the volume of sales and revenue in their business.

-In this article, we’ll look at improving site page conversion rates and implementing CRO best practices.
+In this article, we’ll look at conversion optimization, improving site page conversion rates, and implementing CRO best practices.
+By the end of reading you will be moving closer to becoming a CRO expert, and able to boost your website conversion rate.

 What is a Conversion?